MyAllianceAus/NSW-Small-Business-Energy-Alliance/_pages/blog.markdown

 permalink: /blog
 ---

-27 February 2025
+2025-February-27 Submission to the AEMC

-MYAlliance submission to the Australian Energy Market Commission (AEMC) Today, NSW Small Business Energy Alliance(MYALLIANCE) submitted the following paper to the AEMC with notice to the AER on the anti-competive nature of commercial embedded network operators and managers with the NEM (National Electricity Market)
+**MYAlliance submission to the Australian Energy Market Commission (AEMC)** Today, NSW Small Business Energy Alliance(MYALLIANCE) submitted the following paper to the AEMC with notice to the AER on the anti-competive nature of commercial embedded network operators and managers with the NEM (National Electricity Market)
 **Embedded Network Tenants in the Australian National Electricity Market **